Sayan-Roy-729/MERN-Stack/React/3. Deeper into Components with Life-Cycle/README.md

   }
 }
 ```
-- Use where is required
+- Use where is required.
+When have to use the `Context`, have to use `.Consumer` like `AuthContext.Consumer` have to pass a function and that function return jsx or something.
-- Cockpit File for Login button (Use Context in Functional Component)
+- Cockpit File for Login button (`Context in Functional Component`)
 ```js
 import React, { useEffect, useRef, useContext } from 'react';
 // useRef for referance in Functional component